Priyanshubit/MS-Excel-Repo/README.md

 - Screenshots: Screenshots of Output with name
 - Practice sheet 1 (messy): For practise download it
 - Practice sheet 1 (cleaned)
+- Uncommon Excel functions: Used formula such as, eomonth, pmt, formulatext,let and hyperlink.

 ## ✅ Requirements
 - Microsoft Excel (preferably 2016 or later for `XLOOKUP`)